Toxicodendron radicans

 Care Guide

-Not cultivated intentionally.
-For management and removal: wear long sleeves, pants, nitrile gloves (urushiol penetrates latex), and eye protection.
-Cut climbing vines at the base and apply concentrated glyphosate (20–25%) or triclopyr to the cut stem surface immediately.
-Do not pull vines — this releases urushiol from damaged roots and stems.
-For ground-level plants, apply targeted foliar herbicide during active growth (May–August).
-Never burn poison ivy — urushiol in smoke causes severe respiratory exposure.
-Wash all tools, clothing, and exposed skin with cold water and a grease-cutting soap (e.g. dishwashing liquid or Tecnu) within 30 minutes of contact to remove urushiol before dermatitis develops.
-Urushiol remains active on unwashed surfaces for 1–5 years.
+The species is not cultivated intentionally.
+Removal practice: full skin coverage with long sleeves, pants, nitrile gloves (urushiol penetrates latex), and eye protection limits exposure.
+Climbing vines are cut at the base and concentrated glyphosate (20-25%) or triclopyr is applied to the cut stem surface immediately.
+Pulling vines is avoided — pulling releases urushiol from damaged roots and stems.
+For ground-level plants, targeted foliar herbicide applied during active growth (May-August) gives the most thorough kill.
+Burning poison ivy is unsafe — urushiol in smoke causes severe respiratory exposure.
+Tools, clothing, and exposed skin are washed with cold water and a grease-cutting soap (e.g. dishwashing liquid or Tecnu) within 30 minutes of contact to remove urushiol before dermatitis develops.
+Urushiol stays active on unwashed surfaces for 1-5 years.

 Pruning

-Not applicable for ornamental purposes.
+Pruning is not applicable for ornamental purposes.
 For removal, see care guide above.
-Dead vines on tree trunks still contain active urushiol — remove with full protective equipment or leave in place until degraded.
+Dead vines on tree trunks still contain active urushiol — removal with full protective equipment or in-place degradation are the two practical paths.

 Maintenance Level